dj-stripe/dj-stripe/docs/usage/manually_syncing_with_stripe.md

     ./manage.py djstripe_sync_models
 ```
-With no arguments this will sync all supported models for all in database API Keys , or a list of
+With no arguments this will sync all supported models for all in database API Keys, or a list of
 models to sync can also be provided.
 ```bash
     ./manage.py djstripe_sync_models Invoice Subscription